A Journey into the Lost Art of Felidomancy with the White Cat Oracle

 The first suit.
 The cats in this suit are noble, if not prideful.
 These are the cats who hold their tails high and take orders from no one.
 These cats follow their own path and are staunchly independent.
 They make thing happen and have strong personalities.
 However, if they are not careful, they can tend toward self-importance and narcissism.
 Although lions are mighty hunters (especially the females), they gather half of their food from scavenging, which makes them cunning and resourceful.
 Lions command the top of the food chain, even putting pressure on humans in their environment.
 This hunter watches a bird take flight over a hedgerow.
 He stalks the big prey even though there is a grasshopper right next to him.
 This card challenges us to consider the big prize and weigh the advantages of going for it against the safety of the smaller, albeit less appetizing, meal close at hand.

 The Seven card in the Suit of Kittens

 Water figures prominently in this card.
 Water symbolizes flowing emotions and the fluidity of life.
 It embodies intuition, healing, and cleansing.
 The black cat in the card grooms her friend.
 She sits in front of a large water urn that represents a great store of wellness if one engages in altruism.
 When we help others, our reservoir only gets deeper.
 The other cat receives the gift of altruism.
 Next to her is a cup that has spilled.
 The water is free flowing here.
 But we have to be careful not to let the water be wasted or used without gratitude.
 Seven stars appear in the background to remind us that luck governs over those who give and receive with grace and gratitude.

-I will be raising funds to print cards through a Kickstarter campaign this summer, 2018.
+I will be raising funds to print cards through a Kickstarter campaign this year.
 Check back here for the link when it goes live.